LT3SD: Latent Trees for 3D Scene Diffusion: Additional Results

 \subsection{Intermediate Visualization}

 We visualize the full inference process of generating a 3D scene unconditionally with \OURS{} in \cref{fig:intermediate_vis}.
 Our method operates patch-wise and coarse-to-fine, as introduced in the main paper.
 First, starting from the random 3D Gaussian noise on the left of the first row, \OURS{} gradually denoises it to the mesh at the end of the row.
-Then, at the second row, our method autoregressively extrapolates the unknown region in a patch-wise manner with an overlap size of one-half of the patch size until the 3D scene of the specified spatial extent is complete.
-Finally, in the third row, conditioned at the coarse 3D scene, \OURS{} generates the fine details also in a patch-wise manner with the same overlap size.
-This process is implemented in a batch-wise manner as each patch is only dependent on the same patch of the previous timestep, \ie{}, all patches at the same timestep are independent of each other.
+Then, at the second row, our method autoregressively extrapolates the unknown region in a patch-wise manner with an overlap size of one-half of the patch size, which empirically provides sufficient context and reduces seams until the 3D scene of the specified spatial extent is complete.
+Finally, in the third row, conditioned at the coarse 3D scene, \OURS{} generates the fine details also patch-wise with the same overlap size.
+This process is implemented batch-wise as each patch is only dependent on the same patch of the previous timestep, \ie{}, all patches at the same timestep are independent of each other.
 Comparing the coarse-level 3D scene and fine-level 3D scene, we can see that the coarse-level scene determines most of the structure, which ensures a plausible scene layout; the fine-level scene adds rich local detail while keeping the scene structure.
 The patch-wise and coarse-to-fine 3D scene synthesis enables 3D scene generation with both plausible scene layout and high-quality detail.